faraazmalak/mage-customer-uuid/README.md

 ![](C:\Users\FaraazMalak\Desktop\customer-grid.jpg)

 ### 3. Accessing UUID via GraphQl
-For authenticated users, UUID is also accessible via GraphQL API.
+For authenticated users, UUID is accessible via GraphQL API on the Customer object.
 Magento's GraphQl endpoint is `/graphql` and can be accessed at `http://<your-domain.com>/graphql`.
 It is recommended to use a GraphQl client like Postman to access this endpoint.

 First, a bearer toekn must be obtained by calling `GenerateCustomerToken` mutation.